 Swinburne University invites you to participate in a research study to explore knowledge of brain injury among frontline professionals who work with individuals experiencing homelessness across Australia.

-By the end of 2018, a My Health Record will be created for every Australian, unless they choose not to have one.
+A My Health Record will be created for every Australian, unless they choose not to have one.

 ABC Fact Check, Unison Housing Research Centre, Sacred Heart Mission and CHP have collaborated on a homelessness fact check project

 A dedicated fund has been established to support innovative partnerships between the Victorian Government and consortia including the community housing, private, not for profit and local government sectors.

 The $1 billion Victorian Social Housing Growth Fund will deliver additional supply of social and affordable housing.